 In any case, the end of Stevens’ involvement with Khan also marked the end of his stay in the UK :

-I decided to return back to Canada with two weeks of the band breaking up.
+I decided to return back to Canada within two weeks of the band breaking up.
 Of course I continued my musical career.
 Back in Canada, I formed a group called Hairafter with 4 singers from the musical “Hair” with Wayne St. John.
 I started a group with Walter Rossi called Influence and played with Michel Pagliaro, Charity Brown and so forth.
 I moved to Los Angeles in 1979 and have been here ever since.
 I’ve worked with numerous highly talented musicians in various venues but have never again put an effort into forming or joining an original band.

 As for what became of Nick Greenwood, as mentioned earlier his solo album Cold Cuts, although released in 1972, had actually been recorded in 1970, so there was no visible post-Khan activity from him.
 Dick Heninghem remembers :